AsquareSsquare/champion-driving-school-web/SEO_OPTIMIZATION.md

 - **Authentication Privacy**: Login pages not optimized for SEO
 - **API Security**: API endpoints blocked from crawling

+### Data Validation
+- **Structured Data**: Fixed validation errors and ensured Schema.org compliance
+- **JSON-LD**: Proper syntax and formatting
+- **Rich Snippets**: Ready for enhanced search results

 All major SEO optimizations have been completed for public-facing content only.
 Admin panel and authentication pages are properly excluded from SEO optimization to maintain security and privacy.
+Structured data validation issues have been resolved.
 The website now has a solid foundation for search engine optimization while protecting private areas.